 A single software scheduler optimizes the assignment of observations to telescopes.
 Conflicts are addressed by trying to balance the scientific priority of an observation with the desire to prevent idle time.
 Key projects are given high scientific priority in the scheduling system.
-However, note that the network does not cover all parameters uniformly – for example, projects that can do most of their observing with the eight 1-meter telescopes in the southern hemisphere will have much more success than those that require significant time on the single 1-meter telescope in the northern hemisphere.
+However, note that the network does not cover all parameters uniformly – for example, projects that can do most of their observing with the eight 1-meter telescopes in the southern hemisphere will have more success than those that require significant time on the four 1-meter telescopes in the northern hemisphere.

 Current key projects have found it advantageous to develop software tools to help them manage their projects, including their interaction with the observatory system and within their team.
 Observation requests are submitted to the LCO scheduler either through a web form or through a programmatic API.
 APIs also exist to query status of observations and to retrieve data.
 Observations are specified as one or more exposures, optionally linked by a defined cadence.
 A rapid response mode is also supported for cases in which an exposure must start immediately (less than 5 minutes).

 Calibration observations, including bias frames, dark frames, flat fields, and photometric standard fields are obtained automatically.
 Science exposures are all pipeline processed and maintained in a science archive.
 Raw data are available from the archive within a few minutes after the completion of each exposure.
 Final reduced data are available a few minutes later.
 Data are proprietary for 12 months from the date of observation and public thereafter.